smansoft/spring-login/README.md

 (please, see screenshots here: doc/screenshots).
 Also sl-jsp-djpa-eclnk-cache creates default Root Admin (login: 'root' passw: 'root').

+You can launch built applications as using
+	java -jar sl-xxx.war
+as you can deploy them to your Java Servlet Container.

 Please, read this post: http://blog.smansoft.com/2019/04/13/spring-login-stack-templates/ for more info and send your notes and questions to info@smansoft.com.